Bold Experiment Turned Broadway Hit, 'Lion King' Continues To Thrill — And Heal

 Now, two decades later, The Lion King still holds its place atop the Broadway throne.
 At over $1 billion in ticket sales, it remains the most successful show in Broadway history, and has been performed in 19 countries around the world.

-As the musical celebrates its 20th anniversary, Taymor and actress Lindiwe Dlamini, an ensemble cast member for the entire run, talk about what the show means to them today.
+As the musical celebrates its 20th anniversary, Taymor and actress Lindiwe Dlamini, an ensemble cast member for the entire run, talk to All Things Considered host Michel Martin about what the show means to them today.

 This interview has been edited for length and clarity.